telerik/kendo-ui-core/docs/AngularJS/introduction.md

 ### Widget References

-#### Get widget instances in `controller`
+#### Get Instances in Controller

 Sometimes you might need a reference to a widget in order to call methods on it from your controller.
-To get one, just assign a name to the `kendo-widget-name` attribute:
+To get one, just assign a name to the `kendo-widget-name` attribute.

+###### Example

 ```html
 <div ng-app="app" ng-controller="MyCtrl">